HollerLondon/sfMooToolsFormExtraPlugin/README.md

 *NOTE*: Using custom forks of [Mooditable](https://github.com/angelsk/mooeditable) and [mooRainbow](https://github.com/angelsk/mooRainbow/) for easy to fix bugs with new versions of MooTools.
 *NOTE*: Using custom fork of [Datepicker](https://github.com/angelsk/mootools-datepicker) as file structure changed, also added 'datepicker_light' theme (default) with calendar icon - meshes better with symfony (and as above).
+*NOTE*: Using own repo for [Autocompleter](https://github.com/angelsk/mootools-autocompleter) as currently doesn't exist in Github

 ### Note for SVN